Counseling Psychology

 Credits: 60 semster hours

-Program Length: 8 semesters (part-time and full-time study available)
+Program Length: 7 semesters, minimum (part-time and full-time study available)

 View program of study in current course catalog